dagurval/electrum-cash-protocol/protocol-methods.rst

   * *address*

-    The address as a Cash Address (with or without prefix) or as a Legacy (base58) string.
+    The address as a Cash Address string (with or without prefix).
+Some server implementations may also support Legacy (base58) addresses but are not required to do so by this specification.

 **Result**